filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 ### VerifiedRegistryActor

-The `VerifiedRegistryActor` is responsible for managing Fil+ clients.
+The `VerifiedRegistryActor` is responsible for managing Filecoin Plus (Fil+) clients.
 This actor can add a verified client to the Fil+ program, remove and reclaim expired DataCap allocations and manage claims.
 This actor does not interact directly with the FVM.

 ### SystemActor